UX design | UI design | Design systems

 In my role at Bluefrog, I was tasked with the website redesign for Mothers' Union, a 140 year old organisation with over 4 million members worldwide.

-As lead designer in our digital team, my project responsibilities were quite broad in scope.
-From the discovery phase through to the final user interface designs I utilised user research, usability, information architecture, client presentation and UI design skills.
+As lead designer, my responsibilities fell into multiple areas.
+From the discovery phase through to the final user interface designs, I utilised user research, usability, information architecture, client presentation and UX / UI design skills.

 It was identified during earlier stakeholder meetings that the organisation wanted to appeal to a broader audience and appear more welcoming.
 The visual style had to reflect this so I experimented with a series of colour, typographical and layout approaches.